 About the IISH website and the electronic finding aids

-Of special interest to those who are seeking information about IISH's very rich archival collections should be the index page called Archives, providing information about more of 2,800 (as of Sept.
+Of special interest to those who are seeking information about IISH's very rich archival collections should be the index page called Archives, providing information about more of 2,800 (as at Sept.
 2005) collections preserved at IISH.
 Users have various options to browse the archives index, e.g. by A-Z or by country; a list of all archives (518 KB) is available, too.
 Every index entry is linked to a brief description of the respective collection (descriptions of Dutch archives are in Dutch, those of non-Dutch archives in English).
-As of Autumn 2005, IISH provides full inventories or similar finding aids for more than 1,000 archival collections, accessible by a link in the respective brief description.
+As at Sept.
+2005, IISH provides full inventories or similar finding aids for more than 1,000 archival collections, accessible by a link in the respective brief description.

-It should be mentioned here, too, that for a considerable number of collections printed and published guides or inventories are also available, published as a rule within the IISG werkuitgave (IISG working paper) numbered series.
+It should be mentioned here, too, that for a considerable number of collections printed and published guides or inventories are also available, published as a rule within the IISG werkuitgave (IISH working paper) numbered series.
 For more information concerning the archives collections you may contact Mieke Ijzermans at firstname.lastname@example.org.

 Some notes about IISH's history